gsandoval09/NoteTaker/README.md

 # NoteTaker

     This application is designed to take notes and give the user a custom option to give their notes a title.
 This site also stores the list of notes you have created to the left forming a column of your saved notes.
 If users want to delete a note, they also have the option to delete a note by pressing the trash icon in their selected note.

 ## Getting Started

+    Copy down the live link from github.
+Once you have, you can open up a terminal within VS Code and run a NPM install.
+Once the installation is complete, you can then type in node server.js which will generate a localhost link where you can follow and the link opens the notetakerapp in your local browser.